La Rochelle Girls' High School: History

 The school was established in 1860 with 40 girls together with a seminary for young ladies open to the daughters of citizens and farmers in the Paarl district.
 In 1872, Jan de Villiers (Jan Orrelis) became head of the school, which he renamed Paarl Meisieseminarium.
 He held the post until his retirement in 1890.
 Andrew Murray, a strong supporter of Afrikaans as a medium of instruction merged the Ladies' Seminary with the Huguenot Seminary he had founded in Wellington.
-An American, Virginia Lee Pryde, was appointed to the school administration and under her leadership the enrollment increased from 80 to 240 in 1899.
+An American, Virginia Lee Pride, was appointed to the school administration and under her leadership the enrollment increased from 80 to 240 in 1899.
 Martha Helena Cillié, who had been acting head during 1894, was appointed head in 1899, and remained in that post until 1921.
 In 1913, the school was separated from the Huguenot High School, essentially an extension of Murray's Huguenot College in Wellington, and was given its current name.
 In 1914, two of the school's teachers were killed in one of the first fatal car accidents in Paarl.
 During the 1960s, approximately 400 people were forcibly evicted from their land in order to provide the school with about two hectares to be used as hockey fields.
 In 2009 enrollment had increased to 537.